NYULibraries/dlts-enm-tct-backend/documentation/docs/api/topics.md

 basket.topic_hits[...].id                   | Integer | Internal id of that particular name.
-Like the Topic ID, it's stable within a database, but not guaranteed to be consistent across databases or re-ingests basket.topic_hits[...].name                 | String  | Name string of a single topic name basket.topic_hits[...].scope.id             | Integer | Internal ID of the scope basket.topic_hits[...].scope/scope          | String  | String/text representation of the scope of that name.
+Like the Topic ID, it's stable within a database, but not guaranteed to be consistent across databases or re-ingests basket.topic_hits[...].name                 | String  | Name string of a single topic name basket.topic_hits[...].scope.id             | Integer | Internal ID of the scope basket.topic_hits[...].scope.scope          | String  | String/text representation of the scope of that name.
 Default scope is "Generic" basket.topic_hits[...].bypass               | Boolean | If set to True, this prevents a name from being reprocessed when re-ingesting material.
 Used for certain kinds of automatic processing, but it's not used in the current iteration of _Enhanced Network Monographs_ basket.topic_hits[...].hidden               | Boolean | If set to True, this name is saved on a topic but is not displayed in output.
 Not currrently used in this iteration of _Enhanced Network Monographs_ basket.topic_hits[...].preferred            | Boolean | Indicates whether this hit should be used for the current topics `display_name`.
 If not name as `preferred=True`, then the longest name will be used as the `display_name` for that topic